US/Canada to Myanmar 40–80% OFF

 for long-haul flights to Myanmar

-Most travelers book Australasia–Myanmar flights by price and schedule—but aircraft choice determines whether you arrive refreshed or wrecked.
+Most travelers book US/Canada–Myanmar flights by price and schedule—but aircraft choice determines whether you arrive refreshed or wrecked.
 Cabin pressurization, humidity, seat configuration, and service standards vary dramatically on this route.

 Below are carriers we recommend—with superior configurations on flights from the US and Canada to Myanmar.